edarruiz/DomainDrivenDesign.SDK/README.md

 So, these are the key characteristics of a Domain Service:
 - They SHOULD HAVE a defined and definite responsibility ***(required)***
 - Their responsibility SHOULD BE defided as part of the domain model ***(required)***
-- Their names SHOULD COME from the Ubiquitous Language ***(required)***
+- Their names SHOULD COME FROM the Ubiquitous Language ***(required)***
 - Their parameters and results SHOULD BE domain objects ***(required)***
 - They SHOULD NOT strip or steal behavior from Entities and Value Objects ***(required)***
 - They MUST represent an operation related to the domain concept that is not a natural part of an Entity or Value Object ***(required)***
-- Their interface MUST be defined in terms of other elements of the domain model ***(required)***
+- Their interface MUST BE defined in terms of other elements of the domain model ***(required)***
 - Their operation SHOULD BE stateless ***(required)***

 ## Domain Object Life Cycle - The problems that justify the Design Patterns

 We are used to the concept of any object life cycle inside the application, and it's always related to the object life cycle in system's memory.

 When we talk about an object life cycle in Domain-Driven Design, we are not just talking about its lifetime inside the system memory.
-We are talking about their life inside and ouside the boudaries of our application: it's all about its creating, continuity, persistency and archiving (death).
+We are talking about their life inside and ouside the scope of our application: it's all about its creation, continuity, persistency and archiving (death).

-It is very, very important you learn to understand and identify this distinction.
+It is very very important you learn to understand and identify these distinctions.

-As developers we tend to understand *things* inside our application boudaries, and as expected from us, we tend to do not care what happen about things when our application scope ends, otherwise, it will be impossible to keep track of everything that happens outside our application boundaries scope.
+As developers we tend to understand *things* inside our application scope, and as expected from us, we tend to do not care what happen about the same *things* when our application scope ends, otherwise, it will be impossible to keep track of everything that happens outside our application.

 In chapter 6, Eric Evans talk about the life cycle of a domain object, and this will give us grounds to understand the next concepts: